PuzzelSolutions/SMS/sections/common.md

 If you want to enable end users to send SMS messages to your solution, you will need to set up a service able of receiving HTTP GET requests or HTTP POST requests through a REST API with either JSON or XML formatting.
 Whilst the HTTP GET API will only send one request for each message, the REST API will accumulate batches of messages and only send 1 request per second.

 The SMSGW will invoke your HTTP service when MO- and DR-messages are slated for delivery to your server.
-The URL of your service must be provided to Intelecom Interactive Service Desk ([support.interactive@intele.com](mailto:support.interactive@intele.com)) for proper configuration of the service.
+The URL of your service must be provided to Puzzel Service Desk on [help.puzzel.com](https://help.puzzel.com "help.puzzel.com") for proper configuration of the service.
 You also need to provide information about which API you prefer for incoming (MO) messages.
 (HTTP GET, HTTP POST with JSON or HTTP POST with XML).

 ### Parameters for incoming messages (MO)